 Dynamic Soils Hub Application – Horizon Team USDA/NRCS

-Lead Sr. Product Designer/CX team
+Lead Sr. Product Designer/CXO team

 UX Challenge: